Nature of the energy source powering solar coronal loops driven by nanoflares: Introduction

-Based on the above observations, it is not completely unreasonable to inquire the nature of the magnetic energy source that is likely responsible for powering the coronal loops, in particular loops in the cores of ARs hosting hot plasma at several million Kelvin.
+Based on the above observations, we find it necessary to investigate the nature of the magnetic energy source that is likely responsible for powering the coronal loops, in particular loops in the cores of ARs hosting hot plasma at several million Kelvin.
 In the present work, we consider brightenings in such loops that are associated with nanoflares.
 We find that these loops are apparently rooted in photospheric regions with a complex magnetic landscape containing mixed magnetic polarities.
 We notice that intermittent brightenings in the solar atmosphere follow surface magnetic flux cancellation at these locations.
 Our findings hint at the possibility of reconnection driven by the cancellation of surface magnetic flux as the energy source, at least in some of the coronal loop brightenings.